Centauro (Tank destroyer): Armament

-The main armament consists of the Oto Melara 105 mm/52 calibre gyro-stabilized high-pressure, low-recoil gun equipped with a thermal sleeve and an integrated fume extractor, with 40 rounds: 14 ready rounds in the turret and another 26 rounds in the hull.
+The main armament consists of the Oto Melara 105 mm L/52 calibre gyro-stabilized high-pressure, low-recoil gun equipped with a thermal sleeve and an integrated fume extractor, with 40 rounds: 14 ready rounds in the turret and another 26 rounds in the hull.
 The gun can fire standard NATO ammunition, including APFSDS (Armour Piercing Fin-Stabilized Discarding Sabot) rounds.

-Secondary weapons are a 7.62 mm coaxial machine gun, and another 7.62 mm anti-aircraft machine gun with 4,000 rounds of ammunition.
+Secondary weapons are a 7.62 mm coaxial machine gun, and a 7.62 mm anti-aircraft machine gun with 4,000 rounds of ammunition.

 Aiming is provided by a Galileo Avionica TURMS fire control system (the same as fitted to the Italian Ariete tank), a muzzle referencing system, and a fully digital ballistic computer.
 The gunner's sight is fully stabilised and includes a thermal imager and laser rangefinder.
 The commander's station has a panoramic stabilised sight, an image-intensifying night sight, and a monitor displaying the image from the gunner's thermal sight.
 This allows Centauro, day or night, to engage stationary or moving targets while stationary or on the move.